Robyn Broughton: World Seven

-Broughton also coached a touring World 7 side (retired or former international players from New Zealand, with current players from England, Jamaica and Samoa) against the Australia national netball team netball team in a one-off test in Adelaide on 2 September 2009, after three tests against the Silver Ferns.
+Broughton also coached a touring World 7 side (retired or former international players from New Zealand, with current players from England, Jamaica and Samoa) against the Australia national netball team in a one-off test in Adelaide on 2 September 2009, after three tests against the Silver Ferns.
 The team was not expected to win but Broughton and her side picked up one of the biggest results in international netball with a 52–43 win.
 The World 7 side included players such as Donna Wilkins (her Southern Steel shooter), along with English international defenders Geva Mentor and Sonia Mkoloma.
 New Zealand Silver Fern squad member and Steel midcourter Wendy Telfer, Northern Mystics' Debbie White and New Zealand–based Samoans Frances Solia and Catherine Latu were also part of the side.

 Fastnet Ferns

 In 2010, Broughton was asked to head a new project and take over as coach of the FastNet Ferns team, who play at the annual World FastNet Series.
 Silver Ferns coach Ruth Aitken stepped down from the position after the inaugural 2009 tournament.
 Netball New Zealand told Broughton in September that the side would be filled with developing players, an approach also adopted by the Australian FastNet Diamonds.

 At the 2010 World Netball Series, the FastNet Ferns struggled during their round robin matches, going down to Australia in their opening match, losing by two goals to England and scraping a draw against Jamaica.
 Nevertheless, the Ferns still managed to qualify for the finals.
 New Zealand went on to battle Jamaica in a tight, physical semi-final, with the Ferns upsetting the Sunshine Girls to move to the final.
 England dispatched Australia in the other semi.
 The FastNet Ferns defeated England in the 2010 final, retaining the FastNet Series title.

 Broughton was commended in her role as head coach, leading basically a New Zealand development side to victory over much stronger English and Jamaican teams.